Blog Details

 What is MOA (Memorandum of Association)?

-The Memorandum of Association (MOA) is an important legal document required for incorporating a company in India.
-It defines the company’s constitution, objectives, and scope of activities.
-The MOA acts as the foundation charter, describing how the company will interact with the outside world.
+The Memorandum of Association (MOA) is one of the most important legal documents required for the incorporation of a company in India.
+It acts as the company’s charter — defining its constitution, objectives, and the scope of activities it is legally allowed to perform.
+In simple terms, the MOA sets the boundary within which a company can operate and interact with the outside world.

 1. Name Clause